GLOBAL MARKETS-Oil continues recovery, dollar slips in quiet trade

 MSCI’s all-country world stocks index added 0.2 percent.

-The euro was up 0.5 percent at $1.0961, while the dollar was down 0.4 percent against an index of major currencies, having risen almost 9 percent this year.
+The euro was up 0.4 percent at $1.0954, while the dollar was down 0.4 percent against an index of rival currencies, having risen almost 9 percent this year.

-Against the euro, the dollar lost 0.8 percent this week, but is up 11 percent since January in the run-up to the first U.S. Federal Reserve interest rate hike since 2006.
+Against the euro, the dollar lost 0.8 percent this week, having gained 11 percent since January in the run-up to the first U.S. Federal Reserve interest rate hike since 2006.

 “As we move closer towards 2016 there are few calls for the dollar to repeat its 2015 strength, even despite the Fed now finally having commenced its tightening cycle,” said Simon Smith, chief economist at FXPro.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.6 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.6 percent, after U.S. stocks posted their third straight session of gains.

+China’s blue-chip CSI300 index and the Shanghai Composite Index fell 1 percent and 0.6 percent, respectively, after regulators tightened rules for insurers investing in listed firms.
+Japan’s Nikkei ended 0.5 percent lower after a stronger start.

-Spot gold rose to $1,075.13 an ounce.
-(Additional reporting by Sudip Kar-Gupta and Patrick Graham in London and Lisa Twaronite in Tokyo; Editing by Bernadette Baum and Leslie Adler)
+Spot gold rose 0.3 percent to $1,073.60 an ounce.
+(Additional reporting by Sudip Kar-Gupta and Patrick Graham in London and Lisa Twaronite in Tokyo; Editing by Bernadette Baum)